Owner of SUV which caused explosives scare near Ambani's house found dead | Law-Order

 In another twist in the case, Maharashtra Home Minister Anil Deshmukh said the deceased was not the real owner of the vehicle.

+The probe of the case has been handed over from Mumbai Crime Branch to the state Anti-Terrorism Squad (ATS) now, he announced.

 Mansukh, around 45 years old, went missing on Thursday night as per his family.
-The body was found on the banks of the creek along the Mumbra Reti Bunder road, a senior official of Thane Police said.
+The body was found on the banks of the creek along the Mumbra Reti Bunder road in the morning, a senior official of Thane Police said.

 Crime Branch of Mumbai police had recorded Mansukh's statement in the case.
 Mansukh, who was in vehicle spare parts business, had said he had lodged a police complaint after the SUV was stolen.